iam-anshul/secret-repo/docs/tutorials/deploy-private.md

               token: your github personal access token
     ```

-    - **(6b)** Make a file named `configmap.yaml`.
-Below in the track config configmap, replace "your github repository url" with your actual repository URL.
-Change **your github personal access token** with the personal access token for your github private repository.
-Copy the final contents in your `configmap.yaml` file.
-Make sure the branch is `main`.

-    ```yaml
-    apiVersion: v1
-    kind: ConfigMap
-    metadata:
-        name: atomic-cd-cm
-    data:
-        trackConfig.yaml: |
-            trackConfig:
-              repoURL: your github repository url
-              path: /targetConfig.yaml
-    ```

     - Apply the file with `kubectl apply -f configmap.yaml` command.

 7. Deploy AtomicCD

-   - Make a file named `deploy.yaml` and copy the contents of the below AtomicCD deployment
-   manifest in it.
+   - Make a file named `deploy.yaml` and copy the contents of the below AtomicCD deployment manifest in it.

     ```yaml
     apiVersion: apps/v1